sven-hash/docs/content/run-nym-nodes/troubleshooting.md

 ### Check with testnet API

 We currently have an API set up returning our metrics tests of the network.
 There are two endpoints to ping for information about your mixnode, `report` and `history`.
-Find more information about this in the [Mixnodes documentation]( REFERENCE )
+Find more information about this in the [Mixnodes metrics documentation]( {{< ref "./mixnodes.md#mixnode-metrics" >}} ).

 ## Why is my node not mixing any packets?